traefik/traefik/docs/content/middlewares/contenttype.md

     simply enabling this middleware for a router switches the router's behavior.

     The scope of the Content-Type middleware is the MIME type detection done by the core of Traefik (the server part).
-    Therefore, it has no effect against any other `Content-Type` header modifications (e.g.: in another middleware).
+    Therefore, it has no effect against any other `Content-Type` header modifications (e.g.: in another middleware such as compress).

 ## Configuration Examples